 If you use secondhand welder it is important that the connections between the cables and machine are tight and that the isolation around the cables is intact, there should not be any exposed copper.
 Next, attach the ground clamp to the base metal, or if you have a metal welding table, you can attach it to your table as well.

-Pick an electrode and insert it to the electrode holder.
-I would use 6013 1/8” rods, they might not have best mechanical properties, but they are good for thinner materials and they are easier to strike an arc with, in addition, the slag of these rods tend to come off quite easily.
+Pick an electrode and insert it into the electrode holder.
+I would use 6013 1/8” rods, they might not have the best mechanical properties, but they are good for thinner materials and they are easier to strike an arc with, in addition, the slag of these rods tend to come off quite easily.

 Set the polarity to DCEN, if you own an AC machine, that’s all right, 6013 electrodes are AC friendly as well.

 The amperage for these rods should be somewhere between 110-120 amps.